jdalrymple/npm/README.md

 - [ ] Refine channel addition.
 Right now the root package is used for the channel name
 - [ ] Finish testing exported functions
 - [ ] Add more extensive tests for complex configurations
+- [ ] Add integration testing using verdaccio